These are the countries notified by the Central Government as reciprocating territories under Section 44A of the Code of Civil Procedure, 1908.

 Foreign court injunctions — including Mareva injunctions (worldwide freezing orders) granted by English courts — are not automatically enforceable in India.
 India is not a party to any treaty on the mutual recognition of injunctive relief.
 A Mareva order obtained from the English High Court cannot be registered in India as a court order.
 However, the practical effect is achieved through two routes: (1) where the Indian assets subject to the Mareva order are within the personal control of a party amenable to the English court's contempt jurisdiction, the person may be compelled to comply; (2) more importantly, the Indian court can be approached under Section 9 of the Arbitration Act (if an arbitration is pending or contemplated) or under Order 38 of the CPC (in a civil suit) for an independent Indian attachment order over the same assets.
 The Indian attachment is an Indian court order enforceable by Indian enforcement machinery, independent of the English Mareva order.

 The question of interest on foreign judgments enforced in India has two dimensions.
 First, if the foreign judgment itself awards interest (post-judgment interest at a specified rate), the Indian court enforcing the judgment will generally enforce the interest as decreed.
-Second, if the Indian court issues its own decree under Section 13 CPC based on the foreign judgment, the Indian court may also award interest on the decretal sum from the date of the Indian decree at the rate prescribed under Order 34 or Order 21 of the CPC.
+Second, if the Indian court issues its own decree under Section 13 CPC based on the foreign judgment, the Indian court may also award interest on the decretal sum from the date of the Indian decree at the rate the court directs under Section 34 of the Code of Civil Procedure, 1908.
 The Interest Act, 1978 governs pre-suit and pendente lite interest in Indian civil proceedings.
 Foreign currency judgments enforced in India may involve a currency conversion question — Indian courts convert to Indian rupees at the rate prevailing at the date of the Indian decree.
 The interaction between a foreign judgment's interest award and Indian interest provisions is a nuanced question that requires specialist advice.

 The jurisdiction to execute a foreign decree under Section 44A CPC lies with the Indian District Court or High Court in the district or jurisdiction where: (a) the judgment debtor resides; (b) the judgment debtor carries on business; or (c) the judgment debtor's property (immovable or movable) is situated.
 For high-value foreign decrees — typically above Rs.
 2 crore in Delhi and Bombay — and where the foreign decree relates to a commercial matter, the Commercial Division of the High Court may have original jurisdiction.
 For Section 13 fresh suits, the same jurisdictional rules apply as for any Indian civil suit — the suit is filed in the court within whose territorial jurisdiction the defendant resides or the cause of action arose.
 Given that many Indian debtors are based in or have assets in Delhi and Mumbai, the Delhi High Court and Bombay High Court are the most commonly used forums for high-value foreign judgment enforcement.